Vít Rakušan: Early political career

+2010s elections

+In the 2010 Czech municipal elections, Rakušan was a non-partisan candidate of the entity Změna pro Kolín (lit.
+'Change for Kolín' to be elected as a representative of the City of Kolín, later being mayor of the city.

-In the regional elections in 2012, he was elected as a non-partisan member of STAN as part of the entity “TOP 09” and “Starostové pro Středočeský kraj“ to the Regional Council of the Central Bohemia Region (originally, he was listed 11th on the list of candidates but he came in second due to preferential votes).
-He worked as a member of the Supervisory Committee.
+In the 2012 Czech regional elections, Rakušan was elected as a non-partisan member of STAN as part of the entity "TOP 09" a "Starostové pro Středočeský kraj" to the Regional Council of the Central Bohemia Region.
+He was originally listed at 11th place on the list of candidates but came in second due to preferential votes).

+In 2014 municipal elections, Rakušan successfully defended his position as an elected representative of the city, when he once again led the list of candidates as a non-partisan candidate of Změna pro Kolín, which won with 63.95% votes.
+In November 2014, he was elected mayor of the city for the second time.
-In 2016, he was ranked among the top 100 innovators of Central and Eastern Europe announced by the prestigious English international daily Financial Times.

-In the regional elections in 2016, he was the leader of STAN in the Central Bohemia Region and he managed to defend his mandate of an elected regional representative.
-On 18 November 2016, he was elected statutory representative and deputy mayor for safety and tourism.
-After the breakup of the coalition, however, he was removed from office in October 2017.
+In 2016, Rakušan was ranked among the top 100 innovators of Central and Eastern Europe announced by the prestigious English international daily newspaper Financial Times.
+During elections of the same year, he was the leader of STAN in the Central Bohemia Region and defended his mandate of an elected regional representative.
+On 18 November, Rakušan was elected statutory representative and deputy mayor for safety and tourism, but was removed from office in October 2017 after the breakup of coalition.

-At the 9th National Convention of STAN in Prague on 25 March 2017, he was the only candidate to defend the position of the 1st vice-chairman of the party; he obtained votes from 133 of 145 delegates (i.e., 92%).
+At the 9th National Convention of STAN in Prague on 25 March 2017, Rakušan was the only candidate to defend the position of the 1st vice-chairman of the party, having obtained votes from 133 of 145 delegates (i.e., 92%).
+In the parliamentary election the same year, he was the leader of the STAN party in the Central Bohemia Region, being elected deputy with 7,334 preferential votes.

-In the elections to the Chamber of Deputies of PCR in 2017, he was the leader of the STAN party in the Central Bohemia Region.
-He won 7,334 preferential votes and was elected deputy.
-Later, he was also elected chairman of the Permanent Commission for the Control of Military Intelligence, and he works on the Foreign and Security Committee of the Chamber of Deputies.

-In municipal government elections in 2018, he was the national leader of STAN.
-In Kolín with the political grouping “Změna pro Kolín”, he defended the record setting results in 2014; the grouping won 62.82% of the votes cast, obtaining even 21 of 27 mandates.
-At the inaugural meeting of the council on 5 November 2018, he was elected mayor.
-However, he resigned the function in June 2019 due to his engagement in national politics.
-He was replaced by Michael Kašpar.
-He himself remained as a member of the City Council.
+Rakušan was the national leader of STAN during the 2018 Czech municipal elections.
+He defended the record setting results in 2014 with political group Změna pro Kolín in Kolín, winning 62.82% of the votes cast and obtaining even 21 of 27 mandates.

 At the 10th National Convention of STAN on 13 April 2019, he was elected as the only candidate for the chairman of the party.
 He was elected right in the first round by 93% of the votes.
 He thus replaced Petr Gazdík in the function of chairman, who had decided not to defend the position.

+2020s elections
-In the regional elections in 2020 he stood as a STAN candidate in the Central Bohemia Region, where the whole party won, and he defended the position of an elected representative once again.
-In the total sum of preferential votes, he received the second highest number from voters: 12,243 votes.

-In 2021 Rakušan received more than 60,000 first-preference votes, more than any other candidate in the 2021 Czech legislative election.
+Rakušan stood as a STAN candidate in the Central Bohemia Region during the 2020 Czech regional elections.
+The party won and he defended the position of an elected representative once again.
+In the total sum of preferential votes, Rakušan received the second highest number from voters: 12,243 votes.
+He received more than 60,000 first-preference votes, more than any other candidate in the 2021 Czech legislative election.